emacs-eaf/emacs-application-framework/README.md

 (require 'eaf-org)
 ```

-- Support `org-store-link` and `org-link-open`
+Support `org-store-link` and `org-link-open` mechanism.

+Currently support following applications:

-  - Currently only support pdf-viewer app.
+- pdf-viewer support jump to page number
+- on theory supports all EAF applications without extra argument which has `eaf--buffer-url`

 ## EAF in the community